EgoNormia

 -

-Phase III: Filtering.
-We perform normativity filtering by using chained LLMs to filter for answer feasibility and sensibility, then run blind filtering (i.e. no vision input) to remove questions answerable without context or through superficial reasoning, leaving only challenging,context-dependent questions.
+Phase III: Filtering We perform normativity filtering by using chained LLMs to filter for answer feasibility and sensibility, then run blind filtering (i.e. no vision input) to remove questions answerable without context or through superficial reasoning.

 -